Category Archives: Comedy

 Fargo (1996) is a treasure as far as I’m concerned, and the role that deservedly propelled Frances McDormand to the forefront of the film audience’s minds, not to mention a gold statue for Best Actress.

-The film epitomizes dark humor and zany freshness during a time in cinema when originality was emerging and independent films were growing in popularity.
+The film epitomizes dark humor and zany freshness during a time in cinema when originality was emerging, and independent films were gaining popularity.

 Fargo led the pack.

-The film suffers from some derision by locals in and around the upper Midwest U.S.A. for its depiction of accents —perhaps overdone, but hysterical all the same.
+The film suffers from derision from locals in and around the upper Midwest U.S.A. for its depiction of accents — perhaps overdone, but hysterical all the same.

-Set against the snowy and icy locales, the film effectively conveys a harsh and small-town atmosphere.
+Set against snowy, icy locales, the film effectively conveys a harsh, small-town atmosphere.

 The introduction of a crime, initially done innocently, escalates out of control.